nrfconnect/Asset-Tracker-Template/docs/common/configuration.md

      CONFIG_LTE_PSM_REQ_RAT_SECONDS=60  # 1 minute
      ```

-Key aspects:
+The following are the Key aspects:
-- Device negotiates PSM parameters with the network
+- Device negotiates PSM parameters with the network.
-- Helps achieve longer battery life
+- Helps achieve longer battery life.
-- Device remains registered but unreachable during sleep
+- Device remains registered but unreachable during sleep.
-- Wakes up periodically based on TAU setting
+- Wakes up periodically based on TAU setting.
-- Stays active for the duration specified by RAT
+- Stays active for the duration specified by RAT.

 ### APN (Access Point Name)
 The Access Point Name (APN) is a network identifier used by the device to connect to the cellular network's packet data network.
 Configuration options:

-- **Default APN**: Most carriers automatically configure the correct APN
+- **Default APN**: Most carriers automatically configure the correct APN.
 - **Manual Configuration**: If needed, APN can be configured through Kconfig:
   ```
   CONFIG_PDN_DEFAULT_APN="Access point name"
   ```

 Common scenarios for APN configuration:
-- Using a custom/private APN
+- Using a custom/private APN.
-- Connecting to specific network services
+- Connecting to specific network services.
-- Working with MVNOs (Mobile Virtual Network Operators)
+- Working with MVNOs (Mobile Virtual Network Operators).

+!!! note "note"
-Note: In most cases, the default APN provided by the carrier should work without additional configuration.
+      In most cases, the default APN provided by the carrier should work without additional configuration.